Compassionate, caring professionals

-Addiction, Depression, and Anxiety Treatment from Professionals
+Addiction, Depression, & Anxiety Treatment from Professionals

-Scott E. Davis, M.Ed, LPC, LCDC, is the Clinical Director of The Meadows.
-Scott holds a Bachelor of Arts degree in Sociology and a Masters of Education in Counseling, both from the University of North Texas.
-He is a Licensed Professional Counselor and a Licensed Chemical Dependency Counselor (Texas).
-Prior to joining The Meadows, Scott was director of clinical services for the Enterhealth treatment program in Van Alstyne, Texas.
-He was also a case manager and eating disorder program director for the Sante Center for Healing in Argyle, Texas and regional director of outpatient services for Phoenix House of Texas in Dallas.
+Scott Davis holds a bachelor’s degree in sociology and a Master of Education in counseling, both from the University of North Texas.
+He is also a Licensed Professional Counselor and a Licensed Chemical Dependency Counselor.
+Prior to joining The Meadows, Davis was director of clinical services for the Enterhealth treatment program in Van Alstyne, Texas.
+He was also a case manager and eating disorder program director for the Sante Center for Healing in Argyle, Texas, and regional director of outpatient services for Phoenix House of Texas in Dallas.

 Deirdre Stewart, LPC, SEP, BCN

-Dr. Jon G. Caldwell
+Jon G. Caldwell, PhD

-Dr. Michael Denicole, Medical Director of Addiction Medicine
+Medical Director of Addiction Medicine

 Dr. Michael Denicole has practiced primary care addiction medicine since 2007 and currently serves as the Medical Director of Addiction Medicine for The Meadows.
 After receiving a medical degree in 1984 from the University of Health Sciences/College of Osteopathic Medicine in Kansas City, Missouri, Dr. Denicole served a medical internship at Phoenix General Hospital.
 He is currently board certified in both family practice and addiction medicine.